FlavScents AInsights Entry for Ethyl Acetoacetate (CAS: 141-97-9)

 7. Toxicology, Safety & Exposure Considerations

-For oral exposure, ethyl acetoacetate has an established ADI (Acceptable Daily Intake) based on its FEMA GRAS status, though specific values are not clearly reported.
-Dermal exposure in fragrance applications is generally considered safe, with no significant irritation or sensitization reported under typical use conditions.
-Inhalation exposure is minimal due to its moderate volatility, but occupational safety measures should be observed.
+For oral exposure, ethyl acetoacetate has a high margin of safety when used within recommended levels in flavors.
+Dermal exposure in fragrances is generally safe, with low irritation and sensitization potential, as supported by IFRA guidelines.
+Inhalation exposure is minimal due to its moderate volatility, but occupational safety measures should be in place during handling.
 The risk profiles for food and fragrance applications are similar, with no significant differences noted.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature